section-engineering-education/engineering-education/content/articles/creating-a-honeypot-for-network-security/index.md

   - url: /engineering-education/creating-a-honeypot-for-network-security/hero.png
     alt: Creating a honeypot for network security
 ---
-Many companies rely on publicly available data to make critical choices in today's data-driven world.
+Many companies rely on publicly available data to make critical choices in todays data-driven world.
 Web scraping is a common technique for obtaining this information from the internet.
 <!--more-->
 However, web scraping has specific difficulties.
 The honeypot is an example of a trap.
 One of the most effective ways to deter hackers is to use honeypots.
 A honeypot system prevents attackers from their objectives.
 Unwanted behavior is often detected with the use of honeypots by security teams.